 Disbursements are expenses related to your matter that are payable to third parties, such as a barrister’s fee.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-A barrister's fees are estimated between £900 to £2500 including VAT per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+A barrister's fees are estimated between £900 to £2500 including VAT and any expenses per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).

 Exclusions and Factors Which May Make a Case More Complex